syncfusion-content/wpf-docs/wpf/Visual-Studio-Integration/NuGet-Packages.md

 From v16.2.0.46 (2018 Volume 2 Service Pack 1) onwards, all the Syncfusion components are available as NuGet packages at [nuget.org](https://www.nuget.org/profiles/SyncfusionInc).

 Starting with v16.2.0.x, if you reference Syncfusion assemblies from trial setup or from the NuGet package, you must include a license key in your projects.
-Refer to this [link](https://help.syncfusion.com/common/essential-studio/licensing/license-key) to learn about registering Syncfusion license key in your Xamarin.Forms application to use Syncfusion controls.
+Refer to this [link](https://help.syncfusion.com/common/essential-studio/licensing/license-key) to learn about registering Syncfusion license key in your WPF application to use Syncfusion controls.

 N> Starting from v17.1.0.32 (2018 Volume 1), Syncfusion will no longer publish NuGet packages at [nuget.syncfusion.com](https://nuget.syncfusion.com/).